 Also, this does not mean that one-tailed tests can never be used to test statistical interactions.
-In many cases they can.
-If the interaction test is sufficiently specific - that is, if it has only one degree of freedom (say in a 2x2 design, or a regression with an interaction term testing the strength of a specific effect across a single continuous variable) - then one-tailed tests could be used (again for the same reason that in such cases $F = t^2$).
-This would typically require the researcher to specify their test in a way that uses t distributions rather than F (say, by using regression with dummy coding and an interaction term, rather than an F statistic from ANOVA for a 2 x 2).
+In many cases, they can.
+If the interaction test is sufficiently specific-that is, if it has only one degree of freedom (say in a 2×2 design, or a regression with an interaction term testing the strength of a specific effect across a single continuous variable)-then one-tailed tests could be used (again for the same reason that in such cases $F = t^2$).
+This would typically require the researcher to specify their test in a way that uses t distributions rather than F (say, by using regression with dummy coding and an interaction term, rather than an F statistic from ANOVA for a 2×2).
 Again, this makes sense.
-It could be logical to hypothesize, for example, "the effect of providing additional leg-room on one's comfort during air travel is greater for taller travelers than shorter travelers" instead of a two-tailed test would be fine here.
-However, this would not be possible if the moderating variable were categorical with 3 or more levels.
+It could be logical to hypothesize, for example, "the effect of providing additional leg-room on one's comfort during air travel is greater for taller travelers than shorter travelers" instead of a two-tailed counterpart, like "the effect of leg room is different depending on travelers' height."
+A one-tailed test would be fine here.
+However, this would not be possible if the moderating variable were categorical with three or more levels.
 There, no specific directional test is articulable for the overall interaction (and, technically, such a design would have more than one model degree of freedom, so again, one-tailed tests would not be possible).

 So, like all things in experimental design, some planning is required.
-But it is usually possible to specify one-tailed tests for the specific contrasts in a design, if one chooses to do so.
+But it is usually possible to specify one-tailed tests for the specific contrasts in a design if one chooses to do so.